TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 We conclude that using an unimodal teacher in general is a limitation regarding alignment, and therefore performance.
-Still, due to the fact that it does not require a multimodal teacher, the approach is far more flexible and can be applied to any modality, as long as a suitable teacher (of one of the modalities used) is available.
+Still, due to the fact that it does not require a multimodal teacher, the approach is far more flexible and can be applied to any modality, as long as a suitable teacher is available.

 Second, S-SMKE (and (Transformer) SHRe) processes image and text seperately, in a forward pass for the image and a forward pass for the text.
 This is similar to CLIP @clip (see @clip_section).
 Because there is no attention mechanism between